 This leads on to how paleo-drainage patterns may have changed and which patterns are considerably different from those prevailing today.
 Knowledge of these patterns is crucial to determining source-to-sink routes and the nature of the hinterland being eroded, which may have significant impact on potential reservoir presence and quality.

-Full results are described in the forthcoming papers which are now in press:
+Full results are described in the following papers:

 M.D.
 Simmons, M.D.
 Bidgood, P.G.
 Connell, S. Ćorić, A.I.
 Okay, D. Shaw, E. Tulan, J. Mayer & G.C.
 Tari.
-Biostratigraphy and palaeoenvironments of the Oligocene succession (Ihsaniye Formation) at Karaburun (NW Turkey) (in press).
-Turkish Journal of Earth Sciences.
+2019.
+Biostratigraphy and palaeoenvironments of the Oligocene succession (Ihsaniye Formation) at Karaburun (NW Turkey).
+Turkish Journal of Earth Sciences, 28.

 A.I Okay, M.D.
 Simmons, E. Ozcan, S. Starkie, M.D.
 Bidgood & A.R.C.
 Kylander-Clark.
-Eocene-Oligocene succession at Kiyikoy (Midye) on the Black Sea coast in Thrace. (in press).
-Turkish Journal of Earth Sciences.
+2019.
+Eocene-Oligocene succession at Kiyikoy (Midye) on the Black Sea coast in Thrace.
+Turkish Journal of Earth Sciences, 28.